 66 I felt once more how simple and frugal a thing is happiness: a glass of wine, a roast chestnut, a wretched little brazier, the sound of the sea.
+Nothing else.
+99

+Nikos Kazantzakis

+GREEK (MODERN)

-Nothing else. 🤧 GREEK (MODERN) What is it about at sixth-form level?
+What is it about at sixth-form level?

 Learning a modern language for GCSE is a matter of taking your first steps.
 You learn rudimentary grammar and vocabulary that enable you to get by but real conversations are still beyond your reach.
 It is at the sixth form level that you will deepen your grammatical competence and broaden your vocabulary so that you can converse about and debate real-world issues, and immerse yourself into the culture, literature and arts of the country.
 Even though we live in an age where it seems English is spoken everywhere and where Google Translate will help you where it is not, there is nothing like the experience and satisfaction of being able to step inside a different way of speaking and seeing the world.
 The Greek (Modern) A level will introduce you to real modern Greek in real situations.
 You will look at the media, literature and film to acquaint you with and develop your knowledge of Greece, her language and culture from past to present.
 Autumn term You will focus on two major topic areas.
 The first is Developing Greek Society which will focus society in.
 The second is Political and Artistic Culture in Greece and Cyprus where you will learn about media, festivals and traditions.
 As part of the course you will study the film "Ouzeri Tsitsanis" in Greek.
 Spring and summer terms You will cover two more topic areas as well as undertaking a detailed study of another collection of poems by Kavafis.
 The first of the new topics is based on Cyprus only and on its society and events in the 70s and 80s.
 The second theme is based in Greece only and it covers its past and present key historical events.
 Finally, you will have to work through improving your translation skills in a range of texts covering the four main themes.
-66 If you deconstruct Greece, you will in the end see an olive tree, a grapevine, and a boat remain.
-That is, with as much, you reconstruct her.
-99 Odysseas Elytis, writer Why study it and what skills does it develop?
+Why study it and what skills does it develop?
 Knowledge of a foreign language is ever more valuable in an increasingly connected world.
 Many employers look for knowledge of at least one other language across a wide range of jobs.
 Understanding a language is a first step to understanding a people and a culture.
 Another language enables you to enjoy everything from a casual conversation to a classic novel as it was meant to be read.
 It also provides a means by which to reflect upon your own culture and gain a deeper understanding of your mother tongue.
 An A level is typically a prerequisite for studying the language at university.
 What prior knowledge and skills are required?
-You should ideally have an A or A at GCSE.
+You should ideally have an A or A\ at GCSE.
 If it is your mother tongue or a second language, you will need to be able to speak and write it proficiently.
 You will also need an interest in other cultures and a logical mind to cope with the grammar.
 How is the course assessed?